 Secondly.
 Besides, God has never ordered us to have elders.
 He has only given us the historical account of their nomination and of their installation.
 There is no command beyond the institution itself, according to the primitive mode, which (admitting the supposition) God has taken away.
 The institution itself as a law is nothing else than this mode which God has taken away.

 Now has God taken away this original mode in order to establish another?
 Clearly not.
 We have not another revelation, and there would be no liberty of choosing if God had established another mode by His authority.
 Now has God abrogated the law of the institution?
 It is there in the word as the mode appointed by His sovereign authority.
 How then has He taken away the primitive method?
 It is historically the fact; it is the practical failure of the institution in the hands of men, and this to such a degree that it may be said that God has taken it away.
 For the law subsists, it has not been taken away.
 It is as an institution virtually existing amongst men: that God has removed it, as well as the means of re-establishing it according to the law of the institution, according to the primitive mode, you may say.
 That is to say, practically the thing has failed.
 God, acting in judgment (for *He* has not changed the law), has removed it.
-He has by this judgment rendered it impossible for man to re-establish it according to the primitive law of the institution; for (it is supposed) God- has taken away the original mode.
+He has by this judgment rendered it impossible for man to re-establish it according to the primitive law of the institution; for (it is supposed) God has taken away the original mode.
 Then, although God may have removed it in judgment, man will re-establish it by his liberty; and although God may have rendered it impossible to do so according to the law of the

 {306}